Brewer219/osticket-prereqs/README.md

 - Complete Installation: "Select Install Now" button.

+'HeidoSQL_12.3.0.6589_Setup.exe' with default settings.
+ Connect using 'root' as the password, create a database named 'osTicket'.
+ The osTicket setup, select Continue >> near the bottom.
+ In System Settings, enter the help desk name and default email.
+  In Admin User, enter admin name and admin email address, for username and password, we will set it to adminuser and <code>Password2</code>. find <code>HeidiSQL_12.3.0.6589_Setup.exe</code>, and install it with all default settings, and select Finish to launch HeidiSQL.
+Select Skip, in this Session Manager window, Select +New, and type <code>root</code> for the password here, and select Open.
+ Recircle back to Heidi database server Right-click the Unnamed session, and select Create new, and select Database.
+Enter for Name: 'osTicket' (no space and capital T), and select OK.Run

+ Select Skip, in this Session Manager window, Select +New, and type <code>root</code> for the password here, and select Open.
+ Right-click the Unnamed session, and select Create new, and select Database.
+Enter for Name: osTicket (no space and capital T), and select OK.Run

 <details><summary>See screenshot 1</summary>

 <img src="images/Step 2b.png" width="60%">
 </details>
 <img width="321" height="467" alt="Typing out in the Fields for osTicket before Installing" src="https://github.com/user-attachments/assets/3e0b8436-5d7b-472f-9e8d-1031db6a94d1" />

 <details><summary>See screenshot 2</summary>